 When it comes to higher-end drum kits, manufacturers put a huge emphasis on the materials their drums are made from.

 Drum woods like “African Mahogany”, “Japanese Oak”, and “Pure Tasmanian Blackheart” are all marketed as a badge of honor.
 Of course, these drums are also precision-crafted with flawless bearing edges, perfect plies, the best hardware, and world-class drum building techniques.
 All of these things combine to give you the end result, and it usually sounds great.

 Beyond this though, a drum kit’s sound can change dramatically depending on the drumhead choice, tuning, and the room itself.
 Drumheads are such a confusing (yet incredibly important) factor, we created our free drumhead selector to help this.

-So, there are a lot of factors in your drum sound equation.
+So you really don’t need to find the best drum wood to sound great, because there are a lot of more important factors that influence your drum sound.
 In general though, great woods are used on great drum kits.